How To Wire Solar Panels In Parallel: A Step-By-Step Guide

 If you plan to number your cables, the best time is before connecting them to the MPPT controller.

-We also suggest taking notes on your RV wiring diagram so the information is easily accessible when you need it.
+We also suggest taking notes on your wiring diagram so the information is easily accessible when you need it.

 Step 6: Ready to Install Your Solar Charge Controller